dsibilly/yewdar/backgrounds.md

 ### Grendian Mountains

 The mountain range runs mostly north-south, splitting the continent in half.
 The range is home to many wild animals and is a rewarding hunting ground for those brave enough to venture into the foothills.
-Beneath the great peaks lie the great Dwarven holds, subterranean cities and villages.
-Due to the intensely private nature of the Dwarves, very few outsiders ever get to venture under the mountains.
+Beneath the great peaks lie the great dwarven holds, subterranean cities and villages crafted by the steady hand of the diminuitive humanoids.
+Due to the intensely private nature of the dwarves, very few outsiders ever get to venture under the mountains.
 Clear mountain passes through the ridge are few, but with the advent of airships this no longer proves detrimental to continental trade.

 | 1d6 Roll | Background | Focus |
 | :---: | :---: | :---: |